-The surviving spouse/civil partner may require that the family home be given to him/her in satisfaction of the legal right share or the share on intestacy.
+The surviving spouse or civil partner may require that the family home be given to them in accordance with the legal right share or the share on intestacy.
 If the family home is worth more than the legal right share then normally the spouse/civil partner would have to pay the difference into the deceased's estate.
-However, the surviving spouse/civil partner may apply to the court to have the dwelling house given to him/her either without paying the difference or by paying such sum as the court thinks reasonable.
+However, the surviving spouse/civil partner may apply to the court to have the dwelling house given to them either without paying the difference or by paying an amount that the court thinks reasonable.
 The court may make such an order if it thinks that hardship would otherwise be caused either to the surviving spouse/civil partner or to a dependent child.

 Renouncing or losing your rights under a will

-There are various circumstances in which a spouse/civil partner renounces his/her rights under the Succession Act.
-Sometimes this might be done prior to marriage/civil partnership or the spouse/civil partner may waive the right in favour of a child or children.
+There are various circumstances in which a spouse or civil partner renounces their rights under the Succession Act.
+Sometimes this might be done prior to marriage or the spouse may waive the right in favour of a child or children.
 If the couple are separated, it is usual to renounce rights to each other's estates in a separation agreement.
 A separation does not always involve renunciation of succession rights.
-A divorce/dissolution decree means the end of succession rights; the court, of course, has the power to take the loss of these rights into account when deciding on the financial settlement between the spouses/civil partners.
+A divorce or dissolution decree does mean the end of succession rights; the court, of course, has the power to take the loss of these rights into account when deciding on the financial settlement between the spouses/civil partners.

-Being "unworthy to succeed" is relatively rare and would arise, for example, where the surviving spouse/civil partner murdered the deceased or committed certain other serious crimes against the deceased.
-It may also arise if you had deserted your spouse/civil partner for at least two years before the death.
+Being unworthy to succeed is relatively rare and would arise, for example, where the surviving spouse/civil partner murdered the deceased or committed certain other serious crimes against the deceased.
+It may also arise if you had deserted your spouse or civil partner for at least 2 years before the death.

 Rights of children under a will

-Unlike a spouse/civil partner, children have no absolute right to inherit their parent's estate if the parent has made a will.
-However, if a child considers that he/she has not been adequately provided for, he/she may make an application to court.
-The child need not be a minor or be dependent in order to use this procedure.
+Unlike a spouse or civil partner, children have no absolute right to inherit their parent's estate if the parent has made a will.
+However, if a child considers that they have not been adequately provided for, they may make an application to court.
+The child does not need to be a minor or dependent to use this procedure.
 The court has to decide if the parent has "failed in his moral duty to make proper provision for the child in accordance with his means".
-Each case is decided on its merits and the court looks at the situation from the point of view of a "prudent and just" parent.
-It is important to remember that the legal right share of the spouse cannot be infringed in order to give the child a greater share of the estate.
+Each case is decided on its merits and the court looks at the situation from the point of view of a prudent and just parent.
+It is important to remember that the legal right share of the spouse cannot be infringed to give the child a greater share of the estate.
 It can, however, reduce the entitlement of a civil partner.

 Anyone considering challenging a will on these grounds should get legal opinion before applying to the court.
-Children born within or outside marriage have the same rights.
+Children born either within or outside of marriage have the same rights.

 If the deceased is survived by

-- spouse/civil partner but no children - spouse/civil partner gets entire estate
+- Spouse or civil partner but no children - spouse/civil partner gets entire estate

-- spouse/civil partner and children - spouse/civil partner gets two-thirds, one-third is divided equally between children (if a child has already died his/her children take a share)
+- Spouse or civil partner and children - spouse/civil partner gets two-thirds, one-third is divided equally between children (if a child has already died their children take a share)

-- children, no spouse/civil partner - divided equally between children (as above)
+- Children, no spouse or civil partner - divided equally between children (as above)